tchangkiat/scrappy/README.md

 3. Edit "config.json" to state the level limit and websites to scrap

    - levelLimit (integer): to restrict the level to scraping.
-E.g. level 0 = index/homepage only, level 1 = all links (to pages) found on the homepage, etc.
+E.g. level 0 = index / homepage only, level 1 = all links (to pages) found on the homepage, etc

+   - scrapBudget (integer): to restrict the number of pages to scrap in total.
+Indicate "0" to scrap all pages.
+This configuration is still restricted by levelLimit

    - websites (array of string): list of websites to scrap